peters95/allthingsopen/README.md

-# All Things Open
+# Swampup 2021

-## Artifactory OSS + Maven
+## Artifactory + Maven

-Example demo to deploy a maven project to Artifactory OSS with Build Info.
+Example demo to deploy a maven project to Artifactory with Build Info.

 Run: